 Download the Messina Mentor Information Sheet

-Download the 2016-2017 Messina Mentor Intent to Return Form (for current Messina Mentors)
+Complete the 2023-2024 Messina Mentor Intent to Return Form (for current Messina Mentors)

-- Have, in most cases, two years of experience working at Loyola in a salaried position before the Messina academic year begins.
-Hourly employees are not eligible to serve as Messina Mentors.
+- Have, in most cases, one year of experience working at Loyola before the Messina academic year begins.

-- Have the ability to attend two enrichment hours each week during the work day (planned in collaboration with faculty and Messina Evergreen).
+- Have the endorsement of their supervisor to attend one to two enrichment hours each week during the work day (planned in cooperation with your faculty partners and Messina Evergreen).

-- Attend 2-3, theme-wide events each year (including occasionally on evenings and weekends and as planned in collaboration with other faculty, administrators and Messina Office).
+- Attend 2-3, theme-wide events each year (occasionally held on evenings and weekends and planned in collaboration with other faculty, administrators and Messina Office).

-- Participate for at least two years (through the end of the 2016-2017 academic year).
-Additional years may be negotiated in consultation with supervisors, office directors and the Messina Co-Directors.
+- Participate for at least one academic year.
+Additional years may be negotiated in consultation with supervisors, office directors and the Messina Director.

-- Possess a willingness to work as part of a collaborative working group of faculty, administrators and student leaders.
+- Possess a willingness to work as part of a collaborative working group of faculty members, administrators, staff members and student leaders.